yigemaserwang/springboot-vertx-hazelcast-demo/README.md

-Spring Boot Hazelcast Clustering demo
+Spring Boot Vertx Hazelcast Clustering demo

 This project shows how you can setup a clustered Vert.x embedded in Spring Boot, having the Spring container managing Hazelcast.which originate from https://github.com/vert-x3/vertx-examples/tree/master/spring-examples/springboot-clustering ，but the example is runing on